Common problems when working with address data

 Standardization

-Standardizing addresses helps solve many of the problems inherent with data blending (combining two or more address databases together).
-In order to properly blend different address databases together you need to either have an external ID correlate the two sources, or have identically formatted address fields.
+Standardizing addresses helps solve many of the problems inherent in data blending (combining two or more address databases together).
+To properly blend different address databases together, you need to either have an external ID correlate the two sources or have identically formatted address fields.

-It’s worth noting that the USPS DPV barcode is not sufficient for data blending.
+It’s worth noting that the USPS DPV barcode isn’t sufficient for data blending.
 It can be very difficult to properly correlate addresses going off ove the DPV barcode only.
 See “Semi-valid Addresses” below for more information on that.

 Human error

-Human error is a natural occurrence, but can wreak havoc on an address database.
+Human error is a natural occurrence that can wreak havoc on an address database.
 If you decide that you’re going to self-standardize your database and change every “street”, “avenue”, or “boulevard” to a standard abbreviation, there’s plenty of opportunity to make mistakes.

-Imagine what would happen if you have a correct address but it is not standardized, and when trying to manually standardize it you accidentally change a number.
+Imagine what would happen if you have a correct address, but it isn’t standardized, and when trying to manually standardize it, you accidentally change a number.
 The issues just pop up from there.

 The solution is using an automated system to standardize your address database.
 This could be through a bulk standardizing tool, an API, or other means.